orkes-io/docs/docs/reference-docs/terminate-task.md

 ## Best Practices
-1. Include termination reason when terminating the workflow with failure status to make it easy to understand the cause.
+1. Include the termination reason when terminating the workflow with failure status to make it easy to understand the cause.
-2. Include any additional details (e.g. output of the tasks, switch case etc) that helps understand the path taken to termination.
+2. Include any additional details (e.g., the output of the tasks, switch case, etc.) that help understand the path taken to the termination.